Xingcun-Li/MDSN-WCE/README.md

 # MDSN-WCE

-## The PyTorch code for the submitted paper entitled "Medical Decision Support Network for Wireless Capsule Endoscopy Diagnosis".
+## The PyTorch code for the submitted paper entitled "Prototype attention enhancement and dynamic curriculum learning guided network for wireless capsule endoscopy diagnosis".

 The specific code details will be uploaded here shortly after undergoing manuscript review and our code review.